acs2405/LSysGen/README.md

 #### Ubuntu/Debian

-This program uses Boost and other required libraries.
-To install them:
+This program uses `ANTLR 4.11.1`, `CMake (>=3.15)` and other required libraries, like Java Runtime Environment to compile the grammar with the ANTLR jar file.
+ANTLR4 will be installed and linked with the `make` command automatically.
+To install our dependencies:

 ```
-sudo apt install libboost1.67-dev pkg-config uuid-dev
+sudo apt install cmake uuid-dev default-jre
 ```

-Then, in LSysGen folder, run:
+Then, in our `LSysGen` folder, run:

 ```
 mkdir build && cd build